angelokurtis/go-laboratory/README.md

 - **[bbolt](bbolt)**: a simple key-value store implementation in Go, where [bbolt](https://github.com/etcd-io/bbolt) is used as the embedded database engine.
+- **[config](config)**: aims to test the capabilities of the [caarlos0/env](https://github.com/caarlos0/env) and [go-playground/validator](https://github.com/go-playground/validator) libraries in loading and validating configurations from environment variables in a Go-based application.
 - **[diskv](diskv)**: an implementation of a key-value store in Go that is based on file storage, utilizing the [diskv](https://github.com/peterbourgon/diskv) library.